afbobak/nopar/README.md

 Usage
 -----

-A start script should be installed into your path If you installed NOPAR via ``npm install` -g nopar`.
+If you installed NOPAR via ``npm install` -g nopar`, then a start script is be installed into your path and you can simply run:

 Run:

     nopar

-and your registry is available at <http://localhost:5984/>.
-Point your browser at it and you should see an empty registry.
+With the default configuration, the registry is available at
+<http://localhost:5984/>.
+Point your browser at it and you should see an empty
+registry.

 Fill your local registry by configuring the
 [npm command](https://npmjs.org/doc/config.html) to use it: